-The weekly CDP Research Update contains the latest news articles, research and useful links from around the web.
+The CDP's weekly research update contains the latest news, journal articles and useful links from around the web.
 Some of this week's topics include:

 • Physiological Employment Standards III: physiological challenges and consequences encountered during international military deployments.